klhuillier/con-error/README.md

 ### .stack()

-Returns the full stack of the error object.
+Returns the full stack of this single error object, not including its causes.
 The stack is produced by [https://github.com/stacktracejs/error-stack-parser](error-stack-parse).

 ## CeTransform